TE-Academy/cadCAD-GPT/README.md

   pip install -r requirements.txt
   ```
   or just run the setup.ipynb file which will install the requirements for you.

+_  - how to use
+- how to download
+- how to how to add _

 ## Quickstart